MoneesMohammed/Customer-And-Invoice-Management-System/README.md

 ---

 ## 📌 Features
-- Manage Customer
+- Manage Customers
 - Managing users as an ( employee )
 - Manage Product
-- Invoices Creation
+- Invoice Creation
 - Manage Invoices
 - Save Invoices as a PDF file

+---

 ---